 4. Use a heavy-duty grill mat.

 We suggest that you use a grill mat.
 Not just any grill mat will do, either.
-You will need to find a mat that is heavy enough so that it isn’t blown around by the wind.
+You will need to find a mat that is heavy enough so that it isn’t blown around by the wind when you use your gas grill on a wood patio.
 The mat should also be large enough to cover your whole grill area with a few extra inches all around.

 We recommend the Grillaholics Grill Mat for its price, size, durability, and versatility.
 You can use this heavy-duty grill mat for cooking and baking besides grilling, as well.